galaxyproject/galaxy-hub/src/tutorials/nt_rnaseq/index.md

 |![](/src/tutorials/nt_rnaseq/create_col_8.png)|
 |<small>You will get a new item in the history representing that collection</small>|
 |![](/src/tutorials/nt_rnaseq/create_col_9.png)|
-|<small>Do the same thing for Megakarycytes datasets and you should get a history that looks like the one above.</small>
+|<small>Repeat these steps for Megakarycytes datasets and you should get a history that looks like the one above.</small>

 # Pre-processing, mapping, and post-processing

+Here we will trim all reads in our dataset, map them, and filter mapped data.

 ## Pre-processing: Trimming all datasets

-Now that we have collections let's use `Trimmomatic` to trim all datasets in our analysis.
+Now that we have collections let's use `Trimmomatic` to trim all datasets in our analysis at once.
 We can do this directly on collections:

 |       |
 |-------|
 |![](/src/tutorials/nt_rnaseq/trim_col.png)|
 |<small>**Trimming an entire collection**.
 Note that `Single-end or paired-end reads?` is set to `Paired-end (as collection)`.
 This allows select collections (such `G1E`) as inputs.</small>|

+<div class="alert alert-warning" role="alert"><i class="fa fa-exclamation-circle" aria-hidden="true"></i> Repeat this on `Mk` collection as well.</div>

-This will be repeated for `Mk` collection as well.
-Note that Trimmomatic produces two output collection: one contained paired reads (labeled as `paired`; the one we want) and the one containing singletons (labeled as `unpaired`; we one we do not want in this case).
+This should be repeated for `Mk` collection as well (do it on your own).
+Note that `Trimmomatic` produces two output collection: one contained paired reads (labeled as `paired`; the one we want) and the one containing singletons (labeled as `unpaired`; we one we do not want in this case).
 We can simply delete collections that have `unpaired` in their names.
 It will be easier down the line if we rename collections to make easier to identify as analysis is progressing (collection tagging, which is currently in development, will alleviate this need in the near future).
 To rename a collection:

 |               |                  |